raspberrypilearning/micromine-bitcraft/worksheet.md

     Here you are using a `while True:` loop that will repeat the code inside it until you quit the program.
 Inside the loop, you are setting an `if else` condition: if the accelerometer on the micro:bit detects shaking, then it will display an angry face on the micro:bit LEDs.
 Otherwise, it will show a happy face.

-1. Click the **Flash** icon on the menu to transfer your program on your micro:bit.
+1. Click the **Flash** icon on the menu to transfer your program to your micro:bit.

-1. When the yellow light on the back of your micro:bit stops flashing your program will run and you should see a happy face on your micro:bit - until it’s shaken!
+1. When the yellow light on the back of your micro:bit stops flashing, your program will run and you should see a happy face on your micro:bit - until it’s shaken!

 **Note: Any errors will be scrolled on your micro:bit’s LEDs.
 If you get an error, check your code carefully.
 Capital letters are important: `True` is different from `true`.**

 ## Buttons and pins
 Now you need to finish your micro:bit program so that it turns the pins on and off when it's shaken or when the button is pressed.

-1. Go back to Mu and modify your program so that it turns the pins on `(1)` and off `(0)` when shaken and when button A is pressed.
+1. Go back to Mu and modify your program so that it turns the pins on `(1)` and off `(0)` when shaken and when button A is pressed:

 	```python
 	from microbit import *